 It helps to modularize programs, which consist of many different logically related parts.
 Each of these parts is stored as a separate include program

-Module pools can be assigned to the following program categories: Dialogs, Info Types, Screens, Subroutines and Update programs.
-Dialogs, Screens, Subroutines and Update m andodule pool have the same naming structure and are grouped and described below.
+Dialogs/Screens, Subroutines, and Module pool have the same naming structure and are grouped and described below.
 Info Type module pool and include programs has a different naming structure, which is described separately.

 3.2.1 Module Pool Programs